projectriff/projectriff.io/docs/v0.4/getting-started/docker-for-mac.md

 ### apply build credentials

-Use the riff CLI to apply credentials to a container registry (if you plan on using a namespace other than `default` add the `--namespace` flag).
+Use the riff CLI to apply credentials for a container registry.
+If you plan on using a namespace other than `default` add the `--namespace` flag.
 Replace the ??? with your docker username.

 ```sh
 DOCKER_ID=???